Coarse-to-Fine Contrastive Learning in Image-Text-Graph Space for Improved Vision-Language Compositionality: Experiments

 \subsection{Results}

 In this section we provide experimental results in both pre-training and fine-tuning settings to show the efficacy of our approach.
-These are as follows:\\ \paragraph{Fine-tuning:} Main fine-tuning results are shown in Table \ref{clip_fine-tune_crepe}, \ref{clip_fine-tune_aro_vitb32} and \ref{clip_fine-tune_svo_vitb32} respectively, where we fine-tune CLIP models using our method and compare it to baselines.
+These are as follows:\\

+\textbf{Fine-tuning:} Main fine-tuning results are shown in Table \ref{clip_fine-tune_all} and \ref{tab:comparison_other_baselines_main}, where we fine-tune CLIP models using our method and compare it to baselines.
 Notably, we see that the generalization performance on unseen compounds and atoms as measured by the CREPE dataset is up to {$18\%$} higher than NegCLIP.
-Additionally \methodcomp{} shows upto {$16.5\%$, $5.3\%$, ${33.6}\%$} of improvement over \negclip{} in understanding relations, attributes and word order respectively as measured in Table \ref{clip_fine-tune_aro_vitb32}. \methodcomp{} also shows consistent improvements in the verb understanding task as measured by the SVO dataset (Table \ref{clip_fine-tune_svo_vitb32}).
-In all fine-tuning results, we can see consistent improvements when using our curriculum learning strategy, such as upto $2\%$ on systematic generalization, and sometimes up to $8\%$ as seen for Flickr Order results in Table \ref{clip_fine-tune_aro_vitb32}, when models are fine-tuned using YFCC dataset.
+Additionally \methodcomp{} shows upto {$16.5\%$, $5.3\%$, ${32.3}\%$} of improvement over \negclip{} in understanding relations, attributes and word order respectively. \methodcomp{} also shows consistent improvements in the verb understanding task as measured by the SVO dataset. \textbf{Additional Comparisons}: We also compare with latest contemporary works in Table \ref{tab:comparison_other_baselines_main} and Appendix Sec. \ref{comparison_other_baselines}.
+We find significant improvements (upto $14\%$ on ARO) over models that use LLMs or synthetic data for making CLIP more compositonal.\\